p-v-srinag/Portfolio/README.md

 In Header I had used lists and hyperlink by id for the text.

+The Navbar I had used list for options on navbar Like Home   About Me  Resume   Projects   Contact Me.

 In Home I used Flex for my image and javascript for text typed using ==> https://unpkg.com/typed.js@2.1.0/dist/typed.umd.js.

 In About Me I had used Hover and legend on About Me Text so that it looks good .
 Text about me so that you can know about me.